 "I knew he'd send you."
-Christine was working on her terminal and didn't even turn to see who it was who had knocked.
+Christine was working on her terminal and did not even turn to see who it was who had knocked.

 "You were always perceptive."
-He moved closer, saw her tense.
+He moved closer and saw her tense.
 "You are behaving out of the ordinary.
 McCoy is worried."
 He took another step; her hand froze on the keyboard.
 "I am concerned, as well."

 She turned, swiveling in her chair.
 Her eyes were hard.
 "You know why that is, of course?"

 "I am sure you will enlighten me."
-They'd sparred this way at times after their first Pon Farr together.
-She'd become more at ease with him, and he with her.
-They'd found they could joke.
-He'd found he enjoyed her company.
+They had sparred this way at times after their first Pon Farr together.
+She had become more at ease with him, and he with her.
+They had found they could joke.
+He had found he enjoyed her company.